georgzurbonsen/Beyond4P_Apps/examples/database_model_analysis/readme.md

 ## Datbase model comparison

-Fileman (File Manager) is a hierachical filestore, which stores data in numbered fields 'FieldNumber' within numbered files 'FileNumber'.
+Fileman (File Manager) is a hierachical filestore, which stores data in numbered fields (FieldNumber) within numbered files (FileNumber).

-__Objective:__ Compare fields in commmon between the Fileman datastore and a subset of Fileman called the clinical data warehouse (CDW).
+__Objective:__ Compare fields in commmon between the Fileman datastore and the clinical data warehouse (CDW).

 ```text